 If you don’t hold a Level 6 award, and if you have significant experience in industry (medical device, or pharmaceutical industry), then you could apply to GMIT to review your work experience to see if your work experience can be accredited as being the same as a Level 6 award.
-This is called the Recognition of Experiential Learning or Recognition of Prior Learning (RPL).
-If you wish to apply for recognition of experiential learning, please contact the l You can apply before you start your studies or during your studies but only applications received before the end of April 2018 will be procressed before the cours ebegins in September 2018
+For further information and to apply for RPL go to http://www.myexperience.ie

 Applying to study individual certificates or individual modules:

-Students who do not hold a Level 6 award, and who do not have sufficient experience to get it recognized as equivalent to a Level 6 can still do all the modules in the degree.
-They will not graduate with a degree, but will graduate with three separate Certificates.
+If you do not hold a Level 6 award, and do not have sufficient experience to get it recognized as equivalent to a Level 6 you can still do all the modules in the degree.
+You will not graduate with a degree, but will graduate with three separate Certificates.
 Alternatively, you can apply to do a particular Certificate or a particular module(s).

 Closing Date for Applications

 30th August 2019.

 You must download, complete fully and return by email (not by post) the Application Form Incomplete files/ postal applications will be returned.

 Students who enrol for this Certificate will qualify for issuing of a GMIT Student ID Card.